Erasmus & international exchange

 If you are currently studying at one of our many partner universities across Europe, then why not join us for a semester or two in Cardiff?
 Many students agree that their time spent abroad was one of the best experiences of their lives, providing invaluable skills as well as unforgettable memories.

-All degree programmes have a modular structure with the academic year divided into two twelve week semesters.
+All our degree programmes have a modular structure with the academic year divided into two twelve week semesters.
 Each semester is followed by a period of examinations and/or assessments.
 Our factsheet gives lots of information on studying Cardiff.

 Applying to study in Cardiff